← Back to Blog

-Here’s how to choose the right roll-off dumpster size for your project.
+In this guide, we walk through how to choose the right roll-off dumpster size for your project.

-Common Dumpster Sizes in Utah
+Dumpster Sizes Commonly Used in Utah

-10 Yard Concrete Dumpster (Heavy Debris Only)
+10 Yard Concrete Dumpster

-• Prevent overweight fees
+• Avoid overweight fees

 • Stay within safe hauling limits

-• Reduce risk of load rejection
+• Reduce the risk of load rejection

-• Driveway removal
+• Driveway removals

 • Sidewalk tear-outs

-• Patio demolition
+• Patio demolitions

-• Concrete slab removal
+• Concrete slab removals

 15 Yard Dumpster

-Best for:
+Best For

 • Small bathroom remodels